yscialom/pinanas/docs/INSTALL.md

 ### Hardware

 PiNanas will need a linux-based host, with:
-- 10GB free disk space
+- 32 GB free disk space
-- 4GB RAM, 8GB suggested
+- 4 GB RAM, 8GB suggested
 - An access to Internet
 - Optionnally: a GPU suited to your needs (video transcoding & playing)